Virviil/oci2git/README.md

 The application uses a trait-based approach to abstract container engines:

 - `ContainerEngine` trait defines methods for working with container images
+- Multiple engine implementations:
+  - `DockerEngine` - Uses Docker CLI to download and process images
+  - `TarEngine` - Works with pre-downloaded OCI/Docker tarballs
-- Implementation for Docker with a stub for future nerdctl support
+  - `NerdctlEngine` - Stub for future nerdctl support
 - Modular design with separate modules for container operations, Git operations, and conversion logic

 ## Requirements